Crescendo-NMIXX/cs2-portfolio/q1/score_checker.md

 ### 2. Why did you also test -1 and 101?

-I tested -1 and 101 to make sure the program rejects scores that are outside the valid range.
+I tested -1 and 101 to make sure the program rejects scores that are outside the accepted range.

 ### 3. Which test helped you understand boundary conditions the most?

-Testing 75, 80, and 90 helped me understand boundary conditions because these scores are where the classifications change.
+Testing 75, 80, and 90 helped me understand the boundaries better because these are the scores where the classification changes.

 ### 4. Did any of your tests initially fail?
 If yes, what did you change in your program?

-No, none of the tests initially failed.
-The program correctly handled the validation and classification conditions.
+No, none of the tests initially failed, the program worked as expected and gave the correct results for each score.

 # Reflection